thewca/wca-documents/documents/policies/external/Competition Safety.md

 4. There is no guidance from local governments that prohibits the running of the competition and;
 5. The WCA Delegate and Organizers produce a detailed risk management plan outlining all steps being taken to ensure that the competition is run as safely and efficiently as possible.

 The Board of Directors retains the right to require other conditions to be met in order for a competition to be recognized and sanctioned by the WCA.
-Additionally the Board has the right at any time to withdraw approval and cancel a competition where it may no longer be possible to hold safely
+Additionally the Board has the right at any time to withdraw approval and cancel a competition where it may no longer be possible to hold safely.

 The recommendations set forth in this policy may be waived at the discretion of the WCA Board, if community transmissions are near-zero within the region the competition serves and the competition abides by all local government advice.